LiteLDev/LegacyScriptEngine/docs/index.md

 ## Usage

-1. Put LLSE plugins directly in `/path/to/bedrock_dedicated_server/plugins/`
+1. Put LLSE plugins directly in `plugins/`
 2. Run the server, then the plugins will be migrated to LeviLamina plugin manifest automatically
 3. To load them, you need to restart the server

+For more information, please refer to [the documentation](https://legacy-script-engine.levimc.org)

 ## Contributing